 Using library records, Somerset and Mills track down a man named John Doe, who has frequently checked out books related to the deadly sins.
 When Doe finds the detectives approaching his apartment, he opens fire on them and flees, chased by Mills.

 Eventually, Doe gains the upper hand and holds Mills at gunpoint, but then abruptly leaves.
 Investigation of Doe’s apartment finds handwritten volumes of his irrational judgments and clues leading to another potential victim, but no fingerprints.
-They arrive too late to find their “Lust” victim, a prostitute killed by an unwilling man wearing a bladed S&M device, forced by Doe to simultaneously rape and kill her.
-Some time later, they investigate the death of a young model whose face had been mutilated.
+They arrive too late to find their “Lust” victim, a call girl killed by an unwilling man wearing a bladed device, forced by Doe to simultaneously penetrate and kill her.
+Sometime later, they investigate the death of a young model whose face had been mutilated.
 Having chosen to kill herself rather than live with a disfigured face, she is the victim of “Pride”…

 “The film’s world is so shadowy, decaying and intentionally dated that one often wonders whether anyone involved has heard of electricity; at the same time, however, Somerset and Mills’ slow voyage from claustrophobic murk into blinding light makes for a vivid dramatic metaphor.
 Moreover, Fincher handles the violence with sensitivity, announcing its obscenity in spoken analyses and briefly glimpsed post mortem shots, but never showing the murderous acts themselves.”
 Time Out

 “Seven is well-made in its details and uncompromising in the way it presents the disturbing details of the crimes.
 It is certainly not for the young or the sensitive.
 Good as it is, it misses greatness by not quite finding the right way to end.
 All of the pieces are in place, all of the characters are in position, and then – I think the way the story ends is too easy.
 Satisfying, perhaps.
 But not worthy of what has gone before.”
 Roger Ebert